meyda/meyda/README.md

 Meyda is a Javascript audio feature extraction library.
 Meyda supports both offline feature extraction as well as real-time feature extraction using the [Web Audio API][web-audio-api].
 We wrote a paper about it, which is available [here][meyda-paper].

+Would you like your Meyda project to be featured in our [user showcase]?
+[Please let us know!](https://github.com/meyda/meyda/issues/new?assignees=&labels=Showcase+Request&template=showcase-application.md&title=)

 Want to ask questions, or chat about Meyda?
 Check out our [slack channel] on the Web Audio Slack Team.
 You'll need to [sign up here][web-audio-slack-team-signup] before you can join.

 [hughrawlinson][hugh-github] | [nevosegal][nevo-github] | [jakubfiala][jakub-github] | [2xAA][2xaa-github]